Blogs

 workplace buddy system

-However, in some cases, the buddy system will be used by lone working colleagues who do not work in the same location, but they check in with each other regularly to ensure their wellbeing.
-For example, after each appointment or when arriving safely home.
+In some cases, the buddy system is used by lone working colleagues who do not share the same location but check in with each other regularly.
+This approach is also seen in onboarding programmes, where new employees stay connected with a mentor for guidance and sharing knowledge. to ensure their wellbeing.

 To find out more about the types of roles where a work buddy might be used for safety purposes, take a look at our article: What is a lone worker?